seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 removeDeviceFromSession()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Removes the device from the current playback session.
-The removed speaker will not play audio any longer.
+Removes a speaker from the current playback session.
+The removed speaker will stop playing audio.
 This can be done during the audio playback.

 **Signature:**
 	``- (BOOL) removeDeviceFromSession:(long long) deviceid;``